C-Otto/BitBook/documentation/commands.md

 As such, transactions from one of your owned addresses to another (or the same) owned address have a negative contribution, which is the transaction fee.

-The output is sorted by the absolute value of the contribution, so that the transactions having the most impact on your balance are shown at the bottom of the list.
+By default, the output is sorted by the absolute value of the contribution, so that the transactions having the most impact on your balance are shown at the bottom of the list (see [Sort Order](#sort-order) if you want to change the sort order).

 ```
 BitBook$ get-my-transactions